niknahadb/niknahadb/README.md

 ## Minesweeper DDQN

-I am training an agent to play Minesweeper on expert difficulty using reinforcement learning and a double deep-Q network.
+I trained an AI agent from scratch to play Minesweeper on expert difficulty using Reinforcement Learning and a Double Deep-Q network.

 Github: https://github.com/niknahadb/Minesweeper-DDQN